HomeDev GuideRecipesAPI Reference

 e.
 Select or create an App Service plan.

 f.
-The performance monitoring service Application Insights is enabled by default.
-If you want to turn it off, go to Monitoring and select No under Enable Application Insights.
+Application Insights is enabled by default.
+To turn it off, go to Monitoring and select No under Enable Application Insights.

 g.
 Click Review + create at the bottom of the panel and then Create again after you have reviewed your settings.